Navratri 2025 – Date, Puja Timings, Rituals and Significance of Shardiya Navratri

 Shardiya Navratri, an eagerly anticipated festival in India, holds immense significance in the hearts of millions.
 This festival is observed for nine days and is dedicated to the feminine power or ‘Shakti’ symbolised by the Goddess Durga.
-According to the Hindu calendar, Navratri will be observed from 3 October 2024 to 12 October 2024.
+According to the Hindu calendar, Navratri will be observed from 22 September 2025 to 1 October 2025.
 In this year’s festival, one and all are welcome to be part of this colourful cultural carnival and celebrate the auspicious presence of Maa Durga in the company of the dear and near.
 Devotees gather to pray, bow and celebrate in this special season that brings incomparable happiness to everyone.

 Navratri History and Importance

-The importance of Navratri, especially Shardiya Navratri, can be found in the history of Indian mythology.
+The significance of Navratri, particularly Shardiya Navratri, is rooted in the history of Indian mythology.
 This festival is said to be celebrated to mark the victory of Goddess Durga over the demon Mahishasura, which symbolises victory over evil.
 According to folklore, during this month, the Goddess Durga appeared in her ferocious nine avatars, symbolising the nine forms of feminine strength.

 The festival brings people together as they gather for prayers, perform dances like Garba and Dandiya, and share festive meals.
-Navratri also marks the period of purification and spiritual development of the soul and body of the devotees, apart from being the period for worship of the gods and goddesses.
+Navratri also marks a period of purification and spiritual development for the devotees’ souls and bodies, in addition to being a time for worshipping the gods and goddesses.
 All in all, Navratri is the festival of faith, togetherness, and the victory of good over evil in the world.

 Navratri Puja Date and Timings